Overall LLM Rankings: April 2026

 Gemini 3.1 Pro now holds the highest GPQA Diamond score of any publicly available model at 94.3% and the highest ARC-AGI-2 score at 77.1% (2.5x its predecessor).
 Its SWE-Bench Verified scores range from 78.8% (independent evaluation) to 80.6% (Google's claims), putting it in the same tier as Opus 4.6.
 At $2.00/$12.00, it offers the best price-to-reasoning ratio among frontier models by a significant margin.

 Opus 4.6 climbed from an Arena Elo of ~1398 in February to ~1504 in April - the highest of any model in human preference voting.
-It also still leads SWE-Bench Verified at 80.8% among models with consistent independent verification.
-The $5/$25 pricing (corrected from the $15/$75 in our February edition, which reflected an older tier structure) makes it more accessible than the numbers suggested two months ago.
+It also led SWE-Bench Verified at 80.8% among models with consistent independent verification.
+Then Anthropic shipped Opus 4.7 on April 16, same $5/$25 pricing, positioned as a drop-in successor.

 Grok 4.20: fast, cheap, and hard to benchmark